Pernille Rosenkrantz-Theil: Political career

+After failing to get elected as mayor of Copenhagen in the 2025 City council election, Rosenkrantz-Theil retired from politics.

 Background

 Rosenkrantz-Theil has been active in organizational activism and politics from an early age.
 During her high school years, from 1992 to 1995, she was a member of the executive committee of "Danske Gymnnasieelevers Sammenslutning" (Union of Upper Secondary School Students), an organization which works to improve high school students' conditions in Denmark.
 In 1998, she was campaign leader of "Operation Dagsværk" (Operation Day's Work), a nationwide charity activist day for Danish high school students.
 In her work life, Rosenkrantz-Theil has worked as consultant for Danish unions amongst other jobs.
 Rosenkrantz-Theil completed her bachelor's degree in political science in 2004 from the University of Copenhagen.